-The Board of Directors knows of no other matters that will be presented for consideration at the Annual Meeting.
-If any other matters are properly brought before the meeting, it is the intention of the persons named in the accompanying proxy to vote on such matters in accordance with their best judgment.
+The Board knows of no other matters that will be presented for consideration at the Annual Meeting.
+If any other matters are properly brought before the Annual Meeting, it is the intention of the persons named in the accompanying proxy to vote on such matters in accordance with their best judgment.